-- Retroactive Analysis: After updating the YARA ruleset, BinaryAlert will retroactively scan the entire file corpus to find any new matches.
+- Retroactive Analysis: After updating the YARA ruleset, BinaryAlert can retroactively scan the entire file corpus to find any new matches.

-- Production-Ready: BinaryAlert ships with a custom metric dashboard and alarms which automatically trigger if BinaryAlert is not operating as expected.
+- Production-Ready: BinaryAlert ships with a custom metric dashboard and alarms which automatically trigger on error conditions.

 Table of Contents¶